Jpcoulso/CMPM-121-D3/PLAN.md

 - [x] anchor global coordinate system at null island
 - [x] make tokens memoryless
 - [x] raise threshhold for winning the game (make the value higher)

+## D3.c: Core mechanics (Use flyweight and memento pattern to give cells persistent memory)

+- [] apply flywight pattern to cells
+- [] apply memento pattern to preserve the state of modified cells when not visible on screen